top of page

 Tips for a Smooth Property Settlement

-1. Be Prepared: Ensure all your paperwork, finances, and loan approvals are in order well before the settlement date.
+Ensure all your paperwork, finances and loan approvals are in order well before the settlement date.
+In most cases, you will have specific deadlines set out in the contract of sale.

-2. Conduct a Final Inspection: Take the opportunity to inspect the property one last time before settlement day to check for any unexpected issues.
+Take the opportunity to inspect the property one last time on or before the settlement date to check for any unexpected issues.
 This can avoid any costly disputes once settlement is complete.

-3. Budget Accordingly: Account for additional costs like stamp duty, legal fees, and moving expenses when planning for settlement.
+Account for additional costs like stamp duty, legal fees, and moving expenses when planning for settlement.
+Your conveyancer or solicitor will calculate this as part of a settlement statement.

 Conclusion